XinyueMa-neuro/ElecFeX/Installation/readme.md

 ### :arrow_forward: Installation steps
 **For Windows users:**

-1. Go to https://mcgill-my.sharepoint.com/:f:/g/personal/xinyue_ma_mail_mcgill_ca/EhKPMQ7N5atGvc4yw9JcKGcBTYxrdA4Gc5KHxQ7JAq3j8Q?e=kVDaI1 to download ElecFeXInstaller.exe.
-2. Double-click the file “../Installation/Standalone/ElecFeXInstaller.exe” and follow the instruction to installs ElecFeX.
+1. Download and double click “../Installation/Standalone/ElecFeX_Installer_web.exe” and follow the instruction to installs ElecFeX.
-3. Once installed, go to the file installed location and find “../application/ElecFeX.exe” to run the application.
+2. Once installed, go to the file installed location and find “../application/ElecFeX.exe” to run the application.

 **For Linux users:**

-1. Go to https://mcgill-my.sharepoint.com/:f:/g/personal/xinyue_ma_mail_mcgill_ca/EhKPMQ7N5atGvc4yw9JcKGcBTYxrdA4Gc5KHxQ7JAq3j8Q?e=kVDaI1 to download ElecFeXInstaller.exe.
+1. Download and double click “../Installation/Standalone/ElecFeX_Installer_web.exe” and follow the instruction to installs ElecFeX.
-2. In the terminal, type: `sudo -H ./ElecFeXInstaller.install` You may need to allow the root user to access the running X server:
+2. In the terminal, type: `sudo -H ./ElecFeX_Installer_web.exe` You may need to allow the root user to access the running X server:
 >
 >	`xhost +SI:localuser:root`